km-neuron/mentor-handbook/sa-camp/programming-fundamentals-with-javascript/week-6/README.md

   - Output will be product bought and money leftover
   - Console.log the output from inside the promise function.
   - Repeat until money is not enough.
+  - For callback and async await, just change the promise to either callback or async await.
 - Rule
   - N/A